USA–USSR Track and Field Dual Meet Series

 USA–USSR Dual Track Meet Series was a track and field meeting between United States and Soviet Union.
 It was held 19 times during the Cold War era from 1958 to 1985.
 The meeting was arranged alternatively in both countries, exception being the last event in 1985 which was held in Tokyo, Japan.
 Seven indoor meetings were also competed in the 1970s.
 Although the meetings were foremost athletic competitions, they served as propaganda and foreign diplomacy tools as well.

 The most classic meeting is considered the 1962 competition in Stanford, California, with an attendance of more than 150,000 on a two-day event, the largest ever on a non-Olympic track and field competition.
 Even the Soviet workouts attracted crowds of 5,000.
 Two world records were set in Stanford, Valeriy Brumel on high jump and Hal Connolly on hammer throw.
 Though the Stanford meeting was held just two months before the Cuban Missile Crisis, the athletes exhibited mutual friendship, with both Russian and American athletes congratulating Brumel on his feat and both nations' athletes completing a lap of honour at the end of competition.

+The meet was held annually from 1958 to 1965 save for 1960.
+An eighth edition of the meet was originally scheduled to take place at Los Angeles Memorial Coliseum on 23-24 July 1966, but the Soviets pulled out before the competition.
+Following that, it did not resume until 1969.

 The 1971 edition was also called the U.S.-Russia-World All-Stars Meet.